eikehmueller/ma32070/lectures/Exercises.md

 #### Set: week 1

+The following exercises are not marked, but you are strongly encouraged to work through them to familiarise yourself with Python, numpy and sparse linear algebra in PETSc.
+We will use these techniques in later exercises.

 ## Classes, inheritance and advanced Python concepts
+The purpose of the following exercises is to practice advanced Python concepts such as [classes](https://docs.python.org/3/tutorial/classes.html#a-first-look-at-classes), [inheritance](https://docs.python.org/3/tutorial/classes.html#inheritance), [abstract classes](https://docs.python.org/3/library/abc.html), [list comprehensions](https://docs.python.org/2/tutorial/datastructures.html#list-comprehensions), [dictionary comprehensions](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) and output formatting with [f-strings](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals).
+For this, we will look at how to implement different numerical integrator classes.

 ### Numerical integration
 Let $f:[a,b]\rightarrow \mathbb{R}$ be a real-valued function defined on the interval $[a,b]$.
 We want to compute numerical approximations of the integral